Iamouma/Python-Hack1---May-Cohort/README.md

-# Data Structures and Algorithms Practice.
+# Data Structures and Algorithms Practice

 This repository contains your solutions to three simple data structures and algorithms problems.
 Please follow the instructions below to complete the tasks and submit your work.